 It doesn’t matter whether you are completely new to crypto or have been trading crypto since 2010.
 It is equally important for all of you to choose the best cryptocurrency exchange site for your individual needs.
-And the thing is, there is no “one size fits all”-solution, no single answer that is correct in all conceivable circumstances.
+We won’t lie to you.
+There is no “one size fits all”-solution, no single answer that is correct in all conceivable circumstances.
 None of the top 10 Bitcoin exchanges may be good for you, even if you just want to trade Bitcoins.
 Different people should trade at different exchanges.
-The exchange you should trade at, can be different from the exchange your friend should trade at.
-We have made it easy for you by developing the Exchange Finder – a free tool that matches you with the best cryptocurrency exchange site for you based on your answers to a few questions.
+The absolutely easiest way to find the best cryptocurrency exchange site for you is to use the Exchange Finder.
+It’s a free tool that matches you with the best cryptocurrency exchange site for you based on your answers to a few questions.
 However, if you feel that you have a lot of time to waste and you don’t want to use the exchange finder and you want to pick the right exchange all by yourself, this is a 7-Step Guide that will help you with doing just that.

 Step 1 – Check the Cryptos Traded